-Email: Please begin subject with "STAT 3201".
-Do not use the Carmen email tool.
-In order to protect your privacy, all course email correspondence must be conducted using your valid OSU name.# email account.
-I will attempt to answer emails within 48 hours, however, due to the large volume of emails this may not always be possible.
-Please consider whether your question would be best answered in person during office hours.
-I will sometimes receive questions via email regarding homework problems or clarifications: if your question may be helpful to other students, I may post it anonymously but verbatim along with my answer in the Discussions section on the class Carmen page.
+Email: Please begin subject with "STAT 3201"; use my OSU email geels.1@osu.edu and avoid using the Carmen email tool.
+In order to protect your privacy, all course email correspondence must be conducted using your valid OSU name.# email account: any email from a non-OSU account will not be answered.
+I will attempt to answer emails within 48 hours; however, due to the large volume of emails this may not always be possible.
+Before writing an email, check whether the question has already been answered in the syllabus, the notes, or the textbook.
+Also please consider whether your question would be best answered in person during office hours.
+I will sometimes receive questions via email regarding homework problems or clarifications: if your question may be helpful to other students, I will it anonymously but verbatim along with my answer in the Discussions section on the class Carmen page.